bendqh1/javascript/clone_an_element/clone_a_call_now_button.md

-Create and append an element inside which a clone will appear
+Create and append an element inside which a clone will appear.

 ```js
 document.body.insertAdjacentHTML('beforeend', `